 In particular, we are currently conducting a Phase 2 trial of VTX002 in patients with moderate-to-severe ulcerative colitis (UC).
 Enrollment has completed in the Phase 2 trial of VTX002 in ulcerative colitis and we reported positive results from the trial in the fourth quarter of 2023.
-The long-term extension period of the trial remains ongoing.
+The open-label extension portion of the trial remains ongoing.
 While enrollment in this trial has concluded, our operations at additional sites in the region could also be impacted in future clinical trials of VTX002.
-The ongoing conflict also impacted site selection in the ongoing Phase 2 trial of VTX958 in moderate-to-severe Crohn's disease.
-Enrollment in this trial has also concluded, and we expect to report topline data early in the second half of 2024; however, the ongoing conflict could impact site selection and operations in the region in any potential future trials of VTX958 in Crohn's disease.
-Additionally, if our relationships with any of our CROs is terminated, we may be unable to enter into arrangements with alternative CROs on commercially reasonable terms, or at all.
-Furthermore, the United States and its European allies have imposed significant new sanctions against Russia and Belarus, including regional embargoes, full blocking sanctions, and other restrictions targeting major Russian financial institutions.
+If our relationships with any of our CROs is terminated, we may be unable to enter into arrangements with alternative CROs on commercially reasonable terms, or at all.
+Furthermore, the United States and its European allies have imposed significant sanctions against Russia and Belarus, including regional embargoes, full blocking sanctions, and other restrictions targeting major Russian financial institutions.
 Our ability to conduct clinical trials in Russia, Belarus, Ukraine and elsewhere in the region may also become restricted under applicable sanctions laws.